Background pattern

 Adults, including the elderly

-The maximum recommended daily dose is 10mg of bisoprolol.
+The maximum recommended daily dose is 10 mg of bisoprolol.

-In case Bisoprolol Zentiva 1.25 mg, 3.75 mg or 7.5 mg is not marketed in your country, the doses can be achieved with other bisoprolol products available.
+In case Bisoprolol Zentiva 1.25 mg, 3.75 mg, or 7.5 mg is not marketed in your country, the doses can be achieved with other bisoprolol products available.

 Adults, including the elderly

-Ischaemic heart disease (angina pectoris)
+Ischemic heart disease (angina pectoris)

 Adults, including the elderly

-Hypertension and ischaemic heart disease (angina pectoris)
+High blood pressure (hypertension) and ischemic heart disease (angina pectoris)

 If you take more Bisoprolol Zentiva than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medicine and the amount ingested.

 If you forget to take Bisoprolol Zentiva

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.
 Take your usual dose the next morning.

-If you discontinue treatment with Bisoprolol Zentiva
+If you stop taking Bisoprolol Zentiva

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

 The most serious side effects are related to heart function: